-Summary : To explore Cuba’s many facets, we are arranging an extraordinary people-to-people visit to Cuba that introduces you to Cubans who make a difference in their fields, that allows you to meet the friendly and always interesting residents, and that will leave you with a rich and rewarding understanding of this multifaceted country.
+Summary : To explore Cuba’s many facets, enjoy an extraordinary people-to-people visit to Cuba that introduces you to Cubans who make a difference in their fields, that allows you to meet the friendly and always interesting residents, and that will leave you with a rich and rewarding understanding of this multifaceted country.
 It’s a fascinating time to be there, when Cuba is on the cusp of undergoing significant and rapid change.
 Gain an understanding of Cuba’s history and present through extensive people-to-people visits in the great cities of Havana, Trinidad, and Cienfuegos.
 Visit the Bay of Pigs, where exiles landed in 1961 in an attempt to overthrow the Cuban government, and also learn of its important natural history.
 Using the highly comfortable ship Harmony V as a base, explore some of the places on Cuba’s superb southern coast, including some seldom-visited places on this trip of a lifetime.

 Activities : Birding, Child-Friendly, Culture, Diving, Photography, Snorkeling